neby10/PythonPractice/ReadMe.md

 ## WITH GREAT POWER COMES GREAT RESPONSIBILITY.

 ### This repo is meant for me to refamiliarize myself with python before diving into some cool projects.
-Python was the first language I was every exposed to in college and I want to revisit it and make some fun projects and scrape data.
+Python was the first language I was ever exposed to in college and I want to revisit it and make some fun projects and scrape data.

 PYTHON CHALLENGES
 1. Write a Python program that prints "Hello, world!" to the console.